Required & Ongoing Training

 To complete the required modules please go to the CITI website and create an account.
 You can register by selecting your Organizational Affiliation - Emory & Henry College.
 When you make an account, it will ask you a number of questions about your research to help determine which modules you are required to take.
-For detailed instructions about how to answer the questions please either email the Research Compliance Officer at firstname.lastname@example.org or you can find the instructions in Self Service under the Academics Tab, in Human Research Forms.
+For detailed instructions about how to answer the questions please either email the Research Compliance Officer at firstname.lastname@example.org or you can find the instructions here.

 Note: Responsible Conduct of Research (RCR) and Good Clinical Practice (GCP) courses are required by NIH and other federal agencies who fund research and will only be required if you are receiving federal funds.